 How to Protect Tomato Plants from Animals

-Another benefit to growing tomatoes in pots, is that you can place these pots on balconies, patios or other well travelled areas where animals are not likely to go.
-Deer, raccoons and rabbits generally avoid being too close to people or areas frequented by pets.
+Another benefit to growing tomatoes in pots is that you can place these pots on balconies, patios, or other well-traveled areas where animals are not likely to go.
+Deer, raccoons, and rabbits generally avoid being too close to people or areas frequented by pets.
 You can also place your garden beds up near the house or in the vicinity of a motion light to scare off animal pests.

-Sometimes, the best thing to for keeping animal pests from eating tomatoes is to build a fence around the garden.
+Sometimes, the best thing to do for keeping animal pests from eating tomatoes is to build a fence around the garden.
 Fences are great options when it comes to your pets or livestock out of the garden.
-To keep rabbits out, the fence needs to sit below the soil level and have gaps that are no bigger than one inch.
-To keep deer out, the fence needs to be 8 feet or taller.
+To keep rabbits out, the fence needs to sit below the soil level and have gaps that are no bigger than one inch (2.5 cm.).
+To keep deer out, the fence needs to be 8 feet (2 m.) or taller.
 I once read that placing human hair in the garden will deter deer, but I have not tried it myself.
-Though, I do usually toss hair from my hairbrush outside for birds and other creatures to use for nests.
+Though I do usually toss hair from my hairbrush outside for birds and other creatures to use for nests.